 Temporary Exhibits at the Museum

 Temporary exhibits at the museum focus on particular aspects of Monet's techniques, life or times, and provide intriguing insight into the artistic and personal influences behind the artist's acclaimed body of work.
-Recent exhibits have focused on neo-impressionist painters such as Seurat, who perfected techniques of pointillism.
+Temporary exhibits have focused on neo-impressionist painters such as Seurat, who perfected techniques of pointillism.